 High Blood Pressure and Peripheral Arterial Disease (PAD)

 Blood pressure measures the force of blood against artery walls.
-High blood pressure (hypertension) can damage arteries and put you at risk of peripheral arterial disease (PAD).
+High blood pressure (hypertension) can damage arteries and put you at risk for peripheral arterial disease (PAD).
 PAD is a disease of arteries in the legs.
-If you have PAD, it’s likely that arteries in other parts of the body are diseased, too.
-That puts you at high risk of heart attack and other heart diseases.
+If you have PAD, it’s likely that arteries in other parts of your body are diseased, too.
+That puts you at high risk for heart attack and other heart diseases.
 Read on to learn how high blood pressure can lead to PAD and affect your health.